 The common excuse is, “I don’t have the time to read a book.”
 We have a few tips on how you can read more books each year, but perhaps automation is the key here.

-Dripread is one of three great sites to read books via email.
-Sign up and you can upload ePub files of your favourite ebooks.
+Dripread [No Longer Available] is one of three great sites to read books via email.
+Sign up and you can upload ePub files of your favorite ebooks.
 In case you use a Kindle, you can break the Kindle DRM and use them here.
 Add only one book at a time.
-You can even email your ebook to email@example.com, from your registered email account.
+You can even email your ebook to firstname.lastname@example.org, from your registered email account.

 Every day, Dripread will email you a section of the book.
 At the bottom of the email, you’ll see a “Done Reading” button.
 Click and the next day, the next section of the book will be sent.
 If you don’t click the button, the same section will be re-sent.
 Each section doesn’t take more than 10 minutes to read, and just like that, you’ll be getting through a book before you know it.

 Mindfulness meditation has several benefits, be it increasing your ability to focus for long periods of time, ease anxiety and stress, and even increase levels of empathy.
 In fact, journalist and author Dan Harris succinctly explains why you should meditate and turn it into a regular exercise—it’s just a four-minute video and well worth your time if you need to be convinced.

 The thing about meditation is that you can practice it anywhere, at any time; you don’t need any external apparatus whatsoever.
 But it doesn’t hurt to have some, especially if you’re starting out.